 Great blogs work a lot like great journalism – they present a personal story alongside a broader story that includes relevant facts.
 The blogs that proved most engaging were based on the personal.
 Our team of writers wrote about such experiences as travelling with children in Africa, testing meditation apps, and a colonoscopy.
 But these weren’t always the easiest blogs to write.

 The challenging thing about writing from personal experience is that the client isn’t necessary more gentle with this content – and nor should they be.
-I wrote about my experience of infertility and was told the tone was dispassionate.
-So I went back and put more of myself in the blog, which was not necessarily easy.
-But the blog was certainly better for it.
+One of our writers wrote about her experience of infertility and was told the tone was dispassionate.
+She needed to put more of herself in the blog, which was not easy, but the blog was certainly better for it.

 Other times we interviewed someone who had undergone a particular experience.
 We used this for recovery from depression and a heart-attack story.